jbethancourt/aws-serverless-microservices/README.md

 ![Create function](./images/create-lambda.jpg)

 2. Select "Author from scratch".
-Use name **LambdaFunctionOverHttps** , select **Python 3.7** as Runtime.
-Under Permissions, select "Use an existing role", and select **lambda-apigateway-role** that we created, from the drop down
+Use the name **LambdaFunctionOverHttps**, and select **Python 3.7** as Runtime.
+Under Permissions, select "Use an existing role", and select **lambda-apigateway-role** that we created, from the drop-down

 3. Click "Create function"